 On January 23, 2015, our Board of Directors approved a new plan to repurchase up to \$10.0 million of the Company's outstanding common stock.
 All previously existing common stock repurchase plans were canceled and the new common share repurchase plan does not have an expiration date.
 On March 27, 2015, our Board of Directors increased the aggregate value of shares of Company common stock that may be purchased under the January 2015 plan to \$40.0 million so long as we have either \$10.0 million in cash and cash equivalents or have access to debt financing of at least \$10.0 million.
-Under the terms of this expanded common stock repurchase plan, we have purchased 1,291,347 shares of our common stock for \$22.3 million through November 26, 2016.
+Under the terms of this expanded common stock repurchase plan, we have purchased 1,361,339 shares of our common stock for \$23.6 million through February 28, 2017.
 Future purchases of common stock under the terms of this Board approved plan will increase the amount of cash used for financing activities.

 During fiscal 2013, we completed the acquisition of NinetyFive 5, an entity that provides sales success training services.
 The consideration for the acquisition consisted of an initial \$4.2 million payable in four installments through December 2013, and additional potential contingent payments up to a maximum of \$8.5 million based on cumulative EBITDA as set forth in the purchase agreement.
-We paid the first contingent payment of \$2.2 million in fiscal 2016 and may have to pay an additional contingent payment based on financial performance in fiscal 2017.
+We paid the first contingent payment of \$2.2 million in fiscal 2016.
 The contingent liability to the former owners of NinetyFive 5 is required to be recorded at fair value based on current and expected EBITDA performance.
-At November 26, 2016, the fair value of this liability was \$0.9 million, which was recorded as a component of accrued liabilities on our consolidated balance sheet.
+Based on projected financial performance through the remainder of fiscal 2017, the fair value of this contingent liability was reduced to zero during the quarter ended February 28, 2017.